25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 Welcome to one of the oldest reef systems in Hawaii.
 Olowalu is home to 450 acres of coral reef beneath generally calm waters, so it is an incredible snorkel site.
 Some of the corals are estimated to be 500 years old!
-Both Olowalu Beach and the reef along it extend for a few miles.
+Both Olowalu Beach and the reef system that protects it extend for a few miles.

-You are sure to see parrotfish, sergeant majors, black triggerfish, goatfish, and ornate butterflyfish, among others.
-Several turtles (even the rare hawksbill turtle!) can be found swimming around and resting along the Olowalu reef.
-The discerning swimmer can sometimes find eels and octopuses, and several manta rays are known to spend time here.
-Because this reef system is so extensive, you can explore from left to right along the shoreline, and also out toward the open ocean and back again.
+You are sure to see parrotfish, sergeant majors, black triggerfish, goatfish, and ornate butterflyfish here, among others.
+Several turtles (even the rare hawksbill turtle!) can be found swimming around and resting on the Olowalu reef.
+The discerning swimmer can sometimes find eels and octopuses, and several manta rays are known to frequent this area.
+Because this reef system is SO extensive, you can explore from left to right along the shoreline, and also out toward the open ocean and back again!

 South Maui Beaches